 The Ontario Bridge Training Program for Foresters (OBTF) provides training and assessment for the 35 demonstrable competencies required for entry into the Profession of Forestry in Canada.
-Lakehead University currently offers OPFA Standard 3: Forest Management (modules 1-7) and Standard 4: Economics and Administration in Forestry (modules 1-6).
+Lakehead University currently offers OPFA Standard 3: Forest Management (modules 1-7), Standard 4: Economics and Administration in Forestry (modules 1-6), and Ontario Forest Policy and Legislative Framework.

 Please note the following: